A United States government program to access the SWIFT transaction database, revealed by The New York Times in June 2006.

 The TFTP was set up by the U.S. Treasury Department shortly after the terrorist attacks of 11 September 2001.
 Since then, the TFTP has generated significant intelligence that has been beneficial for both the U.S. and EU States in the fight against terrorism.
 The Report on the value of TFTP Provided Data published on 27 November 2013 demonstrates the important benefits of the TFTP for international counter-terrorism efforts.

-The new EU-US TFTP Agreement, which took effect on 1 August 2010, is a substantial improvement compared to the interim Agreement.
-The text introduces the appropriate safeguards to accommodate legitimate concerns about security, privacy and respect of fundamental rights.
+The EU-US TFTP Agreement, which took effect on 1 August 2010, provides for the appropriate safeguards to accommodate legitimate concerns about security, privacy and respect of fundamental rights.

-The Agreement significantly strengthens data protection guarantees relating to transparency, rights of access, rectification and erasure of inaccurate data.
+The Agreement safeguards data protection rights relating to transparency, rights of access, rectification and erasure of inaccurate data.
 It guarantees non-discriminatory rights of administrative redress and ensures that any person whose data are processed under the Agreement will have the right to seek in the U.S. judicial redress for any adverse administrative action.
 The Agreement further acknowledges the principle of proportionality as a guiding principle for its application.

 Under the Agreement, a European public authority - Europol - assesses whether the data requested in any given case are necessary for the fight against terrorism and its financing.
 Europol also verifies that each request is tailored as narrowly as possible to minimise the amount of data requested.
 If a request for data does not meet these conditions, no data can be transferred under the Agreement.